tkuiclab/ARC/vision/installation_librealsense.md

   * **Ubuntu 14/16 LTS**
     The script will download, patch and build uvc kernel module from sources.<br />
     Then it will attempt to insert the patched module instead of the active one.
-If failed the original uvc module will be preserved.
+If failed the original uvc module will be preserved.<br />
+    **If U Don't Wanna Upgrade Ur Kernel** remove the line "sudo apt-get install linux-headers-generic" in patch-realsense-ubuntu-xenial.sh
     * `./scripts/patch-realsense-ubuntu-xenial.sh`<br />

   * **Arch-based distributions**